arkadiyt/ssrf_filter/README.md

 ssrf_filter makes it easy to defend against server side request forgery (SSRF) attacks.
 SSRF vulnerabilities happen when you accept URLs as user input and fetch them on your server (for instance, when a user enters a link into a Twitter/Facebook status update and a content preview is generated).

 Users can pass in URLs or IPs such that your server will make requests to the internal network.
-For example, if you're hosted on AWS they can request the [instance metadata endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) `http://169.254.169.254/latest/meta-data/`, and get your IAM credentials.
+For example if you're hosted on AWS they can request the [instance metadata endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) `http://169.254.169.254/latest/meta-data/` and get your IAM credentials.

-Attempts to guard against this are often implemented incorrectly, by blocking all ip addresses, not handling IPv6 or http redirects correctly, or have TOCTTOU bugs and other issues.
+Attempts to guard against this are often implemented incorrectly, by blocking all ip addresses, not handling IPv6 or http redirects correctly, or having TOCTTOU bugs and other issues.

 This gem provides a safe and easy way to fetch content from user-submitted urls.
 It:
 - handles URIs/IPv4/IPv6, redirects, DNS, etc, correctly